What are psalms?

 Messianic psalms are those which contain prophecies of Jesus.
 There are a total of fifty-nine predictions of Jesus and various aspects of his life and ministry.
 The Book of Psalms is quoted in the New Testament more than any other book.
 The following psalms are classed as Messianic: (Ps 2, 8, 16, 22, 23, 24, 26, 27, 35, 40, 41, 45, 68, 69, 72, 78, 87, 89, 102, 109, 110, 118, 132).

 Imprecatory psalms are those which contain expressions of extreme emotions, which we often find hard to accept in the scriptures.
-One example is this, "Happy shall he be who takes your little ones and dashes them against the rocks" (Ps 137:9).
+One rather extreme example is this, "Happy shall he be who takes your little ones and dashes them against the rocks" (Ps 137:9).
 They contain expressions of anger to God about other people, often invoking curses, or showing malice or hatred.
 They often seem harsh and vengeful, gloating over the enemy's downfall.
 They contain cries for God's vengeance on the wicked, who have broken the covenant and who oppose God.
 They are the cry of the righteous for judgment in an unjust world.
 They are not written from a personal hatred of enemies, but seeing the unrighteousness of the enemy as a challenge to God.
 The enemies of the psalmist and of Israel are first of all enemies of God.
 They always recognise that the vengeance belongs to God and do not take matters into their own hands.
 On a personal level, through these psalms, God allows us to be angry without sinning (Ps 4:4), to express anger without allowing the anger to harm the other person.
 They help us express our anger or frustration to God.
 Some complete psalms are classed as imprecatory: (Ps 35, 58, 59, 69, 83, 109 and 137), others contain a few imprecatory verses, for example: (Ps 5:10, 6:10, 12:3, 52:5-6, 70:13, 140:10).
-There are even some imprecatory statements in the New Testament: "If anyone is preaching a gospel contrary to that which you received, let him be accursed" (Gal 1:9), "If anyone has no love for the Lord, let him be accursed" (1 Cor 16:21).
+There are even some imprecatory statements in the New Testament: "If anyone is preaching a gospel contrary to that which you received, let him be accursed" (Gal 1:9), and "If anyone has no love for the Lord, let him be accursed" (1 Cor 16:21).

 Structural elements found in psalms